Cheap Trick at Budokan: Overview

 Cheap Trick found early success in Japan, and capitalized on this popularity by recording Cheap Trick at Budokan at the Nippon Budokan in Tokyo on April 28 and 30, 1978, with an audience of 12,000 screaming Japanese fans nearly drowning out the band at times.
 The idea for a live album originated with Japanese record executives.
 Epic Records, then a subsidiary of CBS Records, released Cheap Trick’s albums through its Japanese branch, CBS/Sony.
-Drummer Bun E. Carlos explained, “In Japan, CBS/Sony was splitting into two companies.
-They decided that every time a band on Epic or Columbia came over, they’d record their show and put out a series of Live at Budokan albums.
-Bob Dylan and Cheap Trick were the first albums they released.”
+Drummer Bun E. Carlos explained, "In Japan, CBS/Sony was splitting into two companies.
+They decided that every time a band on Epic or Columbia came over, they'd record their show and put out a series of Live at Budokan albums.
+Bob Dylan and Cheap Trick were the first albums they released."
 The album was intended for release only in Japan but with strong airplay of the promotional album From Tokyo to You, an estimated 30,000 import copies were sold in the United States and the album was released domestically in February 1979.
 The album also introduced two previously unreleased original songs, "Lookout" and "Need Your Love".

+According to producer Jack Douglas, the audio from Live at Budokan is actually not from the Budokan, but from Osaka, which was a smaller show.
+The recording of the Budokan show was deemed unsuitable for release.

 An unusual aspect of the album release in the UK was the use of coloured vinyl, then primarily restricted to singles and EP's, and soon replaced as a marketing gimmick by so-called "picture discs".
 A prominently displayed sticker on the sleeve of Live at Budokan announced that it had been released on "kamikaze yellow vinyl", and, unlike most coloured discs, which were usually as opaque as the conventional black vinyl records, the disc in the album is translucent.

-When Cheap Trick at Budokan was first released on compact disc in the U.S., the first pressing contained a slightly different, possibly unpolished mix of the concert.
+When Cheap Trick at Budokan was first released on compact disc in the US, the first pressing contained a slightly different, possibly unpolished mix of the concert.